Hetero Group's Journey Towards Modernizing Pharma Traceability Operations with AltiusHub

 Back in 2023, AltiusHub began conversations with Hetero.

 These discussions extended beyond software capabilities alone.
-For an enterprise operating at Hetero's scale, the evaluation framework was broader; encompassing technical reliability, multi-market compliance readiness, deployment agility, ecosystem integrations, long-term scalability and the confidence of working with a responsive partner.
+For an enterprise operating at Hetero's scale, the evaluation framework extended across technical reliability, multi-market compliance readiness, deployment agility, ecosystem integrations, long-term scalability and the confidence of working with a responsive partner.

 Reflecting on the journey, Mr. Bhaskar Reddy addressed a question often asked - What made Hetero place its trust in a relatively young company like AltiusHub?